 The 2015 QAP contains the eligible project categories listed below.
 Only one project category may be selected for each application.
 A project may consist of scattered-site or single-site housing.

 A. Projects for Individuals.
-(Explanation below) Where other federal programs, such as RAD, require a higher AMI level the higher federally mandated AMI level will prevail up to the amount of any IRS ceilings.
+(Explanation below) (Not for 55+ housing) Intended for primarily single adults/households.
+No more than 10% of the units to be 2-bedroom.

 Projects for Individuals with Children and Families with Children

 To be considered for this category, units must be made available to individuals with children and families with children.
 100% studio apartment projects are not allowed.

+Senior housing Age 55 and Older

-To be considered for this category, all applicable units in this project category must not be inconsistent with The Housing for Older Persons Act of 1995 (HOPA) as follows:
+To be considered for the category, all of the units in the project must be made available for

-The dwellings are intended and operated for occupancy by persons 55 years of age or older, and—
+seniors.
+The unit must be intended and operated for occupancy by persons 55 years of age

-At least 80 percent of the occupied units are occupied by at least one person who is 55 years of age or older;
+or older, and at least 80% of the occupied units are occupied by at least one person who is

-The housing facility or community publishes and adheres to policies and procedures that demonstrate the intent required under this subparagraph; and
+55 years of age or older.
+The housing facility or community must publish and adhere to

-The housing facility or community complies with rules issued by the Secretary [of HUD] for verification of occupancy; or

-The housing facility or community are occupied solely by persons who are 62 or older; or

-HUD has determined that the housing facility or community is specifically designed for and occupied by elderly persons under a Federal, State or local government program.
+policies and procedures that demonstrate they will meet this requirement.

 USDA-RD projects may be subject to separate requirements.